 Content & style.
 I’d be happy to consider any type of work: technical manuals, how-to guides, blog posts, restaurant menus, novels and short fiction, and website or social media copy.
 I default to the Chicago Manual but will happily adapt to your needs.

 ESL.
 I regularly work with ESL writers, helping them write natural-sounding English.
-I may ask a lot of questions to ensure I understand a writer’s intent and can accurately guide them.
-I would also be happy to proofread materials translated into English.
+I tend to ask a lot of questions to fully understand a writer’s intent and accurately guide them.
+I would also be happy to proofread materials that have been translated into English.

 Turnaround time.
 This will vary by project, but I can usually proofread a clean 30,000-word story within in a few days if my schedule is clear.
 Beta reading and editing will take longer, especially with fiction.
 I like to give myself a day or two to reflect on fiction before I offer feedback.
 (I do a lot of thinking while I wash dishes.)
 ESL can take 1-2 hours per 1,000 words, depending on the level of correction needed.

 Interested in working together?
-My Gmail is spaceandcashmere.
+Email jessrunsontea at Gmail.